In 2016 we told you about the R22 phase out and with summer approaching, Bob Brown Service Experts wanted to remind you of your options.

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Bob Brown Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Bob Brown Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!